When are Local Queries Useful for Robust Learning?: Distribution-Free Robust Learning with Local Equivalence Queries

 For the infinite case, we cannot immediately use the VC dimension as a tool for bounding the sample complexity of robust learning.
-To this end, we define the \emph{robust} VC dimension of a concept class, which is the VC dimension of the class of functions representing the $\rho$-expansion of the error region between any possible target and hypothesis.
-This definition is analogous to the adversarial VC dimension defined by \cite{cullina2018pac} for the constant-in-the-ball definition of robustness.
+To this end, we use the VC dimension of the robust loss between two concepts, which is the VC dimension of the class of functions representing the $\rho$-expansion of the error region between any possible target and hypothesis.
+This is analogous to the adversarial VC dimension defined by \cite{cullina2018pac} for the constant-in-the-ball definition of robustness.